Article

 16 February 2023 | 2 minutes

 It was an otherwise straightforward deal.
-A company founder in the US had called on Paul Jebely, Withers’ global head of aviation and marine, to advise on the purchase of a private jet.
+We advised on the purchase of a private jet for a company founder in the US.
 The aircraft would save the founder a significant amount of time while travelling between business and personal interests around the world.

 With the cost of living rising and a global recession predicted, there will be public and political pressure for others to follow suit.
 Many well-known figures in business and entertainment have been criticised for using private jets, with a high-profile Twitter account tracking the movements of French billionaires attracting tens of thousands of followers.